 With an uptick in COVID-19 cases and the exponentially increasing aging population in Canada, the Government has been taking drastic steps to provide reliable staffing across the nation.

 As a result, there is growing concern about the consistency in PSW training and placement as well as legal and ethical practices of each supportive care provider as they take on larger caseloads and job responsibilities.

-This new Act (the PSW Act) would provide regulations to protect PSWs and their patients from questionable practices and better define standards of practice across the PSW discipline.
+This new regulated health professions act (the PSW Act) would provide regulations to protect PSWs and their patients from questionable practices and better define standards of practice across the PSW discipline.